 Finland does not appear in the first three indices due to the absence of significant reserves of fossil energy sources, and, for the same reason, it is in the lower half of the chart for such indicators as the ratio of their production and consumption.

-3. Total recoverable coal reserves, 2015/International Energy Statistic/Geography/U.S. Energy Information Administration (Aug 2018) *81
+3. Total recoverable coal reserves 2019 / International Energy Statistic / Geography / U.S. Energy Information Administration (Nov 2021) *81

-4. Combination production-consumption for Crude oil, 2015/International Energy Statistic/Geography/U.S. Energy Information Administration (Aug 2018) *214
+4. Combination production-consumption for Crude oil 2018 / International Energy Statistic / Geography / U.S. Energy Information Administration (Nov 2021) *219

-5. Combination production-consumption for Natural gas, 2015/International Energy Statistic/Geography/U.S. Energy Information Administration (Aug 2018) *111
+5. Combination production-consumption for Natural gas 2019 / International Energy Statistic / Geography / U.S. Energy Information Administration (Nov 2021) *123

-7. Electricity – from other renewable sources (% of total installed capacity), 2015/The World Factbook/Library/Central Intelligence Agency *166
+7. Electricity – from other renewable sources (% of total installed capacity), 2017 est. / The World Factbook / Library / Central Intelligence Agency *170

-10. The Global Energy Architecture Performance Index Report (EAPI) 2017, Rankings/Reports/World Economic Forum *127
+10. The Global Energy Architecture Performance Index Report (EAPI) 2017 / Rankings / Reports / World Economic Forum

 * Total number of countries participating in ranking

-In another rating from 2015 listing countries by their production of electricity from renewable sources (excluding hydropower), Finland placed 26th out of 166 countries selected for review, which is remarkable for such a sparsely populated country.
-In 2017 Finland was 42nd out of 67 countries ranked by the ratio of GDP per unit of energy use in 2016.
-The energy consumption per capita is much higher –17th in the world, slightly below the Netherlands and Norway among EU countries.
+In another rating from 2017 listing countries by their production of electricity from renewable sources (excluding hydropower), Finland placed 29th out of 170 countries selected for consideration, which notable for such a sparsely populated country.
+In 2020 Finland was 37th out of 66 countries ranked by the ratio of GDP per unit of energy use.
+The energy consumption per capita is much higher –16th in the world, slightly ahead of Netherlands and behind Norway among EU countries.

-In terms of electricity consumption per capita, the country is fifth in the world, second only to Iceland and Norway in the region.
+In terms of electricity consumption per capita, the country is fourth in the world, second only to Iceland and Norway in the region.
 However, for the indicator of combined electricity production-consumption, Finland is at the penultimate place in the ranked list of 216 countries.
-The volume of electricity imports in 2016 was 22.11 billion kWh (exporting 3.159 billion kWh), according to preliminary estimates from , significantly ahead of EU countries such as Sweden or Belgium, that also have limited fossil fuel resources, but are more populated.
+The volume of electricity imports in 2020 was 21.61 billion kWh (exporting 6.666 billion kWh), according to preliminary estimates from , significantly ahead of EU countries such as Sweden or Belgium, that also have limited fossil fuel resources, but are more populated.

 A territorial map showing the distribution of the largest infrastructure projects of the fossil fuel sector and electricity in Finland is shown in Figure 5.

 In order to meet domestic demand Finland has to rely on energy imports, due to the lack of reserves of fossil energy resources.
-As mentioned above, according to the International Energy Agency, the share of domestic production in Total Primary Energy Supply in 2016 was about 52% (Fig. 5).
+As mentioned above, according to U.S. Energy Information Administration, primary energy production in Finland accounts for 48.57% of total energy consumption in 2021 (Fig. 5).

 Oil refining in Finland is conducted at two refineries, the largest – Porvoo, Nestle Oil – has an installed capacity of 206,000 bbl/day (Fig. 5).
 Oil and petroleum products are imported via six oil terminals, there are also six large oil storage facilities in the country.
 Porvoo Oil Storage is one of the largest, with a storage capacity of 8.0 mln m3 .